 Plugins are kind of the equivalent of apps or programs on your phone.
 There’s a plugin available that can add almost any functionality to your website, from social sharing to testimonials.
 You can just Google “‘Purpose’ Plugin” with your objective in the place of ‘Purpose’ and you will probably find a plugin that does what you want.

-Now let’s go about Designing your Website
+3. Designing your WordPress Website

 Pick your “Theme” by using the advice from my Theme section.
 I’ll be using the ‘Bistro’ theme in this guide where I’ll build a basic cafe website.